 I’ve suffered from both ends of it.
 First a near black out of childhood, a “freeze.”
 And then, as things began to “thaw” complete chaos and overwhelm.

 At some point I took a deep breath and a sword to all of it—the freeze and the chaos.
 Every day battling towards a deep understanding of my story.
 Slowly, as I got clearer I could finally see the pain in the freeze and in the blur.
-I began to feel the power in finding my narrative.
-And in doing so, I finally began to truly grasp the pain and powerlessness we experience when our personal narrative remains elusive to us.
+I also began to feel the power in finding my narrative.
+And in doing so, I finally started to truly grasp the pain and powerlessness we experience when our personal narrative is, one way or another stolen from us.

-Eventually, over the course of many years, through tears and feelings of staggering amounts of hopelessness I started to experience glimmers that I could do it.
+Eventually, over the course of many years, through tears and mountains of hopelessness I began to experience tiny glimmers that I could do it.
 That I could write a book.
 And that this book could and would be many things, not just one.
 I started to see that a book is both process and product—both student and teacher.
-Something that should bring healing and insight and hope to author and reader.
+Something I hoped could bring healing and insight to author and reader.

-Finding my narrative and telling it just the way that I need to, I’ve moved from despair to a sense of confidence.
+Finding my narrative and telling it just the way that I need to, I’ve been moving from despair to a sense of confidence.
 From confusion to clarity.
 From not knowing who I was to knowing more deeply than I could have ever imagined, my own self.

 Stay tuned for updates below on this book.
 And thank you for being here!